docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 the ``text`` as a label, for example, while edit fields use the text to access the content.

-For :ref:`ListItem` objects, this is the display string for the list choice.
+For :ref:`listitem` objects, this is the display string for the list choice.
 If the parent is a multi-column list box, this is the display string for the label in the first column, and labels for further columns are specified in the :ref:`controlobj-subitems` array.
 See :ref:`creating-multi-column-lists`.